Otoplasty (Ear Surgery) in the Inland Empire

 For many of our patients, the ears can be a source of great unease and insecurity.
 Prominent, overly large, or cupped (also known as lopped ears) ears may seem unsightly to some people, and they can sometimes seem ill-proportioned when compared a person’s face.

-Thankfully, it is possible to create more balanced, subtle ears with a procedure called otoplasty.
-Second to Creation performs otoplasty to resize overly large ears, pin back ears that simply stick out too much, or reconstruct ears suffering from noticeable deformities.
+Thankfully, it is possible to create more balanced, subtle ears with a procedure called otoplasty, also known as cosmetic ear surgery.
+At Second To Creation, Dr. Machida performs otoplasty to resize overly large ears, pin back ears that simply stick out too much, or reconstruct ears suffering from noticeable deformities.

 What Otoplasty Can Treat

 Many of the problems with an ill-proportioned ear stems from developmental problems.
 The ear is made up of a cartilaginous structure covered by a thin layer of skin, and sometimes the cartilage doesn’t develop properly, leading to ears that stick out, ears that cup in, or ears that are simply too big.